 If 2020 has taught workplaces anything, it’s that preparation is key.
 Almost overnight, businesses had to set up their teams to work from spare rooms and dining tables.
 Those that were not prepared experienced delays and disruptions to business.
 The virtual team should be well equipped to work remotely.
 An employee should be able to have the tools to do their job to the standard that is expected and to be comfortable whilst doing so, factors that are usually taken for granted in an office space.

 The equipment required could include:

 - Wrist and back support

-If you enjoyed reading this article about virtual teams, you should read these as well:
+If you enjoyed reading this article on virtual teams, you should check out this one about too many meetings.